Who is Leonardo Maini Barbieri?

 Valerio: Okay let's say until two weeks ago.

 Leonardo: It's a tragedy for me, I'm used to changing like 18 times.

-So when I didn't go to work I had the night, the morning, then if there was occasion I would change for tea--but okay well that's an exception, let's put it in--change for lunch, change to get comfortable early afternoon, change to go out in the afternoon, change to go to dinner, change for after dinner, and change to go to sleep.
+So when I wasn't going to work I had the night, the morning, then if there was occasion I would change for tea--but okay well that's an exception, let's put it in--change for lunch, change to get comfortable in the early afternoon, change to go out in the afternoon, change to go to dinner, change for after dinner, and change to go to sleep.
 9 times.

 Valerio: Fantastic!
 You are my idol!
 Do you have other friends like you?
 Or are you one of a kind?